ONSdigital/dp-publish-pipeline/publish-scheduler/README.md

 ### Publish-scheduler

-A service which schedules and initiates Zebedee collections.
+A service which schedules and initiates release of Zebedee collections.

-Messages are received via a kafka topic.
+Schedule messages are received via a kafka topic (see below).
 Examples of inbound messages:
 ```
 {"CollectionId":"test0002","EncryptionKey":"6y/+G0ZVPBBjtA5GOWj9Ow==","ScheduleTime":"1234567890"}
 ```